MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/secure-score-dashboard.md

 Each security control lists recommendations that you can take to increase the security posture of your organization.

 ### Endpoint detection and response (EDR) optimization
-For a machine to be considered "well configured", it must comply to a minimum baseline configuration setting.
-This tile shows you a specific list of actions you must apply on endpoints so that the minimum baseline configuration setting for your Endpoint detection and response tool.
+A well-configured machine complies to a minimum baseline configuration setting.
+This tile shows you a list of actions to apply on endpoints to meet the minimum baseline configuration setting for your Endpoint detection and response tool.

 >[!IMPORTANT]
 >This feature is available for machines on Windows 10, version  1607 or later.